Polpo Soho | Iconic Venetian-Styled Italian Restaurant

 However surprisingly little attention has been paid to their food.

-Split into neat little sections of neat little dishes, Polpo Soho offers a concise selection of small dishes – ranging from wild boar and mushroom pizzette, to beef shin ragu on fresh rigatoni, to stuffed fried olives, and chilli & crab linguine.
+Split into neat little sections of neat little dishes, Polpo Soho offers a concise selection of small plates – ranging from wild boar and mushroom pizzette, to beef shin ragu on fresh rigatoni, to stuffed fried olives, and chilli & crab linguine.
 And that’s just the savoury stuff.

 However, Polpo Soho has a little something extra for the cocktail connoisseur.
-Hidden down in the basement is The Campari Bar – an intimate space where cocktails can be sipped whilst sampling various small plates of cicchetti (bar snacks/side dishes).
+Hidden down in the basement is The Campari Bar; an intimate space where cocktails can be sipped whilst sampling various small plates of cicchetti (bar snacks/side dishes).

 It’s blindingly good.

 NOTE: Polpo Soho is open daily, 12-11pm (10pm Sun)– you can book a table HERE.

 Polpo Soho | 41 Beak Street, London W1F 9SB